nvictus/ArgUtils/README.md

 Examples
 --------
-Parse your `varargin` like a boss!
+Parse your `varargin`, like a boss!
 ```matlab
 function example(varargin)
 import ArgUtils.*